SvOlli/sorbus/doc/site/jam/32x32display.md

 If not all bits of a register are required, those will be masked out/ignored.

+All addresses have been named nicely in `fb32x32_regs.inc`.
+For convenience, you can just `.include 'fb32x32.inc'` which will include everything useful for writing effects: BIOS call, I/O addresses and `fb32x32_regs.inc`.

 ## Copy Mode

 Value written do $D300/1 indicades mode (can be or'ed together):